 Blockchain is designed as a basis for applications that involve transaction and interactions.
 These can include smart contracts (smart contracts are automatically carried out when a specific condition is met, for instance regarding the conditions of goods or environmental conditions) or other smart applications that support specific Internet of Things processes.
 This way blockchain technology can improve not just compliance in the IoT but also IoT features and cost-efficiency.

 The industry is not waiting and takes initiatives

 It is still early days, Bieler says.
 That is certainly true.
 However, at the same time big tech companies are not waiting, probably one of the reasons Bieler advices to start looking at the combination of blockchain(s) and the Internet of Things.
-And they did and will continue to in 2018 and beyond.
+And they did and will continue to.

 IBM Blockchain, for instance, already allows to extend (private) blockchain into cognitive Internet of Things.
 In fact, ultimately it will be the combination of artificial intelligence, IoT and blockchain that will prove most interesting across industries and in myriad possible IoT applications.
 With blockchain we are pretty much adding to the changing digital infrastructure that powers so many evolutions and impacts so many areas, from analytics to security, in an environment that thus far was centralized.

 To illustrate the benefits of blockchain and Internet of Things convergence, IBM gives the example of complex trade lanes and logistics whereby smart contracts can follow (and via blockchain technology register), everything that has happened to individual items and packages.
 The benefits: audit trails, accountability, new forms of contracts and speed, to name a few.